mnr/writing-wip/kwak-anthology.md

 “I think we understand your point,” says Farj.
 “We are limited in our ability to discuss this at length.
 I assume we’ll be in touch if you have other concerns.”

-"Actually, we will have plenty of time to discuss this.
+"Actually, we will have plenty of time.
 I've brought along a warrant for your arrest.
 Something about conspiracy to defraud, but I'm sure Ms. Broin will be interested in details.
-Ms. Broin, I'm glad you're here, I'm sure Mr. Capcin will appreciate your assistance."
+Ms. Broin, I'm glad you're here, Mr. Capcin will appreciate your assistance."

 Lupe escorts Farj to a waiting police vehicle, followed by Broin.
-Nilsson makes no effort to move, but stares downrange.
+Nilsson does not move, but stares downrange.

 "I appreciate what you've done to make this possible," says Araci.
 "I hope I've lived up to your expectations.
 And I share your desire for Hestia to do the right thing."